llctrautmann/Obsidian/000 Concepts/Univariate Models.md

 ## Basic Rules of Univariate Probability
-For more detailed information this will link to the foundations in set theory that derive the basic axioms of probability ([[Notes on Probability Theory]]).
+For more detailed information this will link to the foundations in set theory that derive the basic axioms of probability ([[000 Background Probability Theory]]).
 $$
 \operatorname{Pr}(A)
 $$